How to make Progress at Atlantic Jiu Jitsu

 How do I Climb the Ranks?

-In order to climb the ranks of Brazilian Jiu Jitsu under the Alliance system you must meet the following criteria.
+In order to climb the ranks of Jiu Jitsu under the Atlantic Jiu Jitsu system you must meet the following criteria.

 Belt Graduation is based on 4 criteria:

-1. Attendance: Belt Stripes are awarded based on attendance.
+• Belt Stripes for White Belts are awarded based on attendance.
 Once a student reaches the required number of stripes he/she may test for the next belt.
-Attendance is used as a general guide, as some may take longer than others to achieve the required technical standard.
-The number of classes in the graphic below are the minimum requirement.
+Attendance is used as a general guide for white belts, as some may take longer than others to achieve the required technical standard.

 Students and Instructors are expected to attend scheduled seminars.
 These experiences allow for additional learning opportunities and student evaluation.
 All promotions are at the discretion of the instructor.